Home

 Apple IIc plus

 Having improved RAM of 128K, MOS 65C02 CPU at 4 MHz was launched in 1988.
 The 5.25-inch floppy drive had been replaced with a 312-inch drive, the power supply had been moved within the casing, and the processor was a robust 4 MHz 65C02 processor that played 8-bit Apple II software quicker than the IIGS.
-In addition, the IIc Plus included a redesigned keyboard layout that was compatible with the Platinum IIe and IIGS.
+In addition, the IIc Plus included a redesigned keyboard layout compatible with the Platinum IIe and IIGS.

 Frequently Asked Questions